EuroPython/website/data/pages-content/cfp.md

 We believe that a good conference consists of popular talks as well as new or niche topics - all by and for our diverse community.
 Thus, after Call for Proposals (CFP) finishes, submissions go through two rounds of review and refinement as we put together our programme.
 This is a "blind" process, so speakers' names will not be displayed to the reviewers.

 * **community voting**: open to all 2015-2023 EuroPython conference ticket holders + 2023 proposal submitters.
 Submissions are in random order for each voter.
-Please check out our talk voting page for details.
+Stay tuned for more details!

 * **panel feedback**: a diverse group of experienced reviewers will refine and give feedback on the submissions within their realm of expertise.
 Their insights help the programme team refine and plan a programme that truly reflects, informs and stimulates our EuroPython family.
 Submit your interest here